ossia/ossia-docs/source/index.html.md

 ```smalltalk
 ```

-Extended types, just like units, are here to give an indicative meaning to an address.
+Extended types, just like units, are here to give an indicative meaning to a parameter.
 They can also be used to enable some optimizations.

 libossia proposes the following types:
 * File path : used for when a string is a filesystem path, like `/home/self/sound.wav` or `c:\document.txt`
 * Generic buffer : when a string should be interpreted as a a raw binary blob.
-* Float array : when an address has a fixed number of floating point values, like vec2f.
+* Float array : when a parameter has a fixed number of floating point values, like vec2f.
 * Float list : when a tuple consists exclusively of values of type float.
 * Same for int list and string list.
 * Dynamic array : when a tuple's size may change during execution.